Correlators are simpler than wavefunctions: correlator

-{\bf Pole expansion}---The interesting structure in the expansion around any pole that we showed above for single graphs, generalizes for the sum of graphs.
-To obtain the expansion around a given pole we start by re-scaling every momenta (either external or internal), $\vec{k}_i \to \epsilon \, \vec{k}_i$, and then expand around $\epsilon = 0$.
-The leading term will then be the usual factorization structure of the correlator, and the sub-leading term will vanish.
-For the total energy pole also the $\mathcal{O}(\mathcal{E}_{\text{tot}}^1)$ term will have an interesting structure.
-We can reformulate our rule to obtain the operator acting on the amplitude to retrieve the $\mathcal{E}_{\text{tot}}$ term.
-The rule for \eqref{eq:Ord1_Op} tells us that for every monomial $x_i\, x_j$ we should act with the sum over all double derivatives with respect to the every edge on the path from $x_i$ to $ x_j$.
-To reformulate this as a full correlator rule it is best to think about it in terms of the momentum polygon for an $n$-point process.
+{\bf Pole expansion}---The interesting structure in the expansions above generalizes for the sum of graphs.
+To obtain the expansion around a given pole we start by re-scaling every momenta contributing to the pole, $\vec{k}_i \to \epsilon \, \vec{k}_i$, and then expand around $\epsilon = 0$.
+The leading term will be the usual factorization structure of the correlator, and the sub-leading term will vanish.
+For the total energy pole the $\mathcal{O}(\mathcal{E}_{\text{tot}}^1)$ term will also have an interesting structure.
+We can reformulate our rule to obtain the operator acting on the amplitude to retrieve the $\mathcal{E}_{\text{tot}}$ term by thinking about each graph in terms of the momentum polygon for an $n$-point process.
 We know each triangulation of the polygon is dual to a graph, and the internal chords (parametrized by $|k_{ij}|$ of a triangulation are dual to edges (above parametrized by $y_i$) of the graph.
-Therefore, the rule of the $\mathcal{E}_{\text{tot}}$ operator is now that for each monomial $|\vec{k}_i|\,|\vec{k}_j|$ we take the sum over all the double derivatives with respect to the internal cords crossed when we draw a straight line from the outer edge $|\vec{k}_i|$ to the outer edge $|\vec{k}_j|$.
+Therefore, the rule of the $\mathcal{E}_{\text{tot}}$ operator is now that for each monomial $|\vec{k}_i|\,|\vec{k}_j|$ we take the sum over all the double derivatives with respect to the internal chords crossed when we draw a straight line from the outer edge $|\vec{k}_i|$ to the outer edge $|\vec{k}_j|$.
 This allows us to re-write \eqref{eq:Ord1_Op} as:

 where now $P_i^j$ is the set of chords which are crossed when we draw a straight line from $|\vec{k}_i|$ to $|\vec{k}_j|$ in the momentum polygon.
 This operator now acts on the amplitude of the full process $A_n$.